vickmuir/vpc-on-classic-block-storage/block_storage_is_use_volume_cli.md

 ```
 {: codeblock}

-## Step 5 - Access and use the new filesystem
+## Step 5 - Access and use the new file system
-{: #linux-procedure-use-filesystem}
+{: #linux-procedure-use-file system}

-To see your new filesystem, run the following command:
+To see your new file system, run the following command:

 ```
 df -k
 ```
 {:pre}

-You should see output like this:
+You will see output like this:

 ```
-Filesystem     1K-blocks    Used Available Use% Mounted on udev             4075344       0   4075344   0% /dev
+file system     1K-blocks    Used Available Use% Mounted on udev             4075344       0   4075344   0% /dev
 tmpfs             816936    8844    808092   2% /run
 /dev/xvda2     101330012 1261048 100052580   2% /